 This post may include affiliate links.
 Thank you for your support.

-Update: This recipe for chimichurri steak was originally published in November 2014.
-I made updates to the post below to include more information about this delicious fresh condiment perfect for summer!
+Update: This steak with chimichurri sauce recipe was originally published in November 2014.
+I made updates to the article below to include more information about this Argentinian recipe at home.

 Hi, friends!
 I hope you are hungry, because today is all about sizzling steak with a stellar sauce – yum!